 Martial Arts and the Craft Account

 In order to determine whether MMA is a craft or a knack, we need to get a grasp on what makes martial arts a craft.
 If we follow Plato, this will involve examining martial arts’ characteristic function.
-Because there are many types of martial arts and because the category of martial art is nebulous and has changed over time, the characteristic activity must be somewhat general.
-The original fundamental purpose of martial arts was skill in combat; today, however, martial arts often serve more of a recreational and even a philosophical purpose.
-Thus, we need an account of marital arts that is general enough to cover the breadth of the concept, while capturing what is distinctive about martial arts.
+Because there are many types of martial arts, and because the category of martial art is nebulous and has changed over time, the characteristic activity must be somewhat general.
+The original purpose of martial arts was skill in combat; today, however, martial arts often serve more of a recreational and even a philosophical purpose.
+Thus, we need an account of martial arts that is general enough to cover the breadth of the concept, while capturing what is distinctive about martial arts.

 Peter Lorge’s work on the history of Chinese martial arts provides us such an account.
 He defines martial arts as

-the various skills or practices that originated as method of combat.
+the various skills or practices that originated as methods of combat.
 This definition therefore includes many performances, religious, or health-promoting activities that no longer have any direct combat applications but clearly originated in combat, while possibly excluding references to these techniques in dance, for example.
 (2012: 3)

 On this definition, martial arts must essentially relate to the “martial”, presumably because fighting is the characteristic activity of martial arts.
 As Lorge writes, ‘at root, martial arts is about skill with violence’ (2012: 5).
 There are many ways to be healthy or to train the mind, but what distinguishes martial arts from these other activities is that martial arts essentially relate to fighting.

-Although fighting is the characteristic activity of marital arts, martial arts training certainly involves other aspects, such as physical and mental improvement Being skilled in fighting without having the physical and mental ability to execute these skills would be worthless.
+Although fighting is the characteristic activity of martial arts, martial arts training certainly involves other aspects, such as physical and mental improvement.
+Martial art should improve one in such a way that one is able to perform martial activities well.
+This would include not only physical abilities, like strength and agility, but also the cultivation of character traits––such as discipline, fortitude, patience, and courage––that will allow one to remain focused, calm, and strategic in a fight.
+Being skilled in fighting without having the physical and mental ability to execute these skills would be worthless.
 Since skill in fighting requires the training of both the mind and body, we propose the following three aims of martial arts, with (1) being the characteristic activity.

 Skills in fighting.